Himesh Reshammiya

-Himesh Reshammiya (born 23 July 1973) is an Indian playback singer, music director, songwriter, film & music producer and actor in Hindi cinema.
-He started his career as music director in the film Pyaar Kiya To Darna Kya in 1998 and made his acting debut with the film Aap Kaa Surroor in 2007.
+Himesh Reshammiya (born 23 July 1973), is an Indian playback singer, music director, songwriter, film and music producer, and actor in Hindi cinema, with over 1,300 songs to his credit as a music director.
+He started his career as a music director in the film Pyaar Kiya To Darna Kya in 1998 and made his acting debut with the film Aap Kaa Surroor in 2007.

+In August 2025, Reshammiya was ranked #22 in the Bloomberg's World's most influential pop-stars list and was the only Indian artist to feature on the list.

 Early and personal life

-Himesh Reshammiya was born in Mumbai to Vipin Reshammiya, an Indian music composer, and Madhu Reshammiya, on 23 July 1973.
-At the age of 21, Reshammiya married Komal and they have a son named Swaym.

-On 12 September 2016, it was reported that Himesh and Komal mutually agreed to separate and file for divorce.
-On 11 May 2018, Himesh married his long-time girlfriend, actress Sonia Kapoor.
+Himesh Reshammiya was born in Mumbai, Maharashtra, India, to Vipin Reshammiya, an Indian music composer, and Madhu Reshammiya, on 23 July 1973.
+At the age of 21, Reshammiya married Komal and they have a son.
+On 12 September 2016, it was reported that Reshammiya and Komal mutually agreed to separate and file for divorce.
+On 11 May 2018, Reshammiya married actress Sonia Kapoor.
+His father died on 18 September 2024 at the age of 87.

 Music and film career

 Early career (1998–2002)

 Reshammiya began producing TV series such as Andaz, Ahha, Aman, Aashiqui, Amar Prem and Jaan on Zee TV.
 He also composed title tracks for some of these shows.
 Reshammiya's father was supposed to make a film with Salman Khan in the 1990s, but this did not take place; when Khan heard one of Reshammiya's compositions, he was impressed and promised to let him compose music for one of his films.
 In 1998, Reshammiya made his debut as a music composer with the Salman Khan film Pyaar Kiya To Darna Kya, composing two songs for the project: "Pyaar Kiya To Darna Kya" and "Tum Par Hum Hai Aatke".
 Both songs became hits.

 He went on to compose music for Bandhan and Hello Brother, together with other composers.
 His first movie as a solo composer was another Salman Khan production, Dulhan Hum Le Jayenge.
 Reshammiya gained some prominence when he composed music for Humraaz.
 This earned him a nomination for Filmfare Award for Best Music Direction.